ballerina-attic/ballerina-www/website/two-column-pages/docs/season-of-docs-2019.md

 ### Description

 The Ballerina programming language is enriched with a set of tools for users to write, document, and test Ballerina code.
 This project aims at compiling a step-by-step guide to showcase the following capabilities of Ballerina Tools by selecting a real-world integration scenario (e.g., service orchestration).

-  * Diagram View (to demonstrate service and worker interactions)
+  - Diagram View (to demonstrate service and worker interactions)
-  * Run and Debug
+  - Run and Debug
-  * Network Logs Viewer
+  - Network Logs Viewer
-  * Open API Tooling (API Designer and Service & client Generator)
+  - Open API Tooling (API Designer and Service & client Generator)
-  * API Docs
+  - API Docs
-  * Documentation View
+  - Documentation View

 ### Deliverables

-* A step-by-step guide, which will go to the Ballerina website showcasing the capabilities of the given set of Ballerina Tools based on a real-world integration use case.
+- A step-by-step guide showcasing the capabilities of the given set of Ballerina Tools based on a real-world integration use case.
+This will be added to the Ballerina website.
-* A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.
+- A blog expressing your experience and the learning gathered throughout the project and through the engagement with the Ballerina community.

 ### Skills Needed